 The MCAT isn’t required by all schools, but most do require the exam to be accepted.
-MCAT scores have a big impact on acceptance rates, therefore you must study as a premed student to pass it.
+MCAT scores have a big impact on acceptance rates, and you must study as a pre-med student to pass it.

 Most schools do agree on basic elements for pre-medical education.
 Here are some universal pre-med requirements:

-Organic Chemistry provides a basis for understanding imbalances within the body.
+Organic chemistry provides a basis for understanding imbalances within the body.
 Studying chemistry is also the building block to understanding biochemistry.

 A basic understanding of biology is a necessity for medical school.

-It is important for future physicians to study math because almost every medical school requires you to take physics and Organic Chemistry.
-Both require a fair bit of calculus based knowledge.
-Taking calculus is also good for building your problem solving skills and will strengthen your overall comprehension of physics and chemistry.
+It is important for future physicians to study math because almost every medical school requires you to take physics and organic chemistry.
+Both require a fair bit of calculus-based knowledge.
+Taking calculus is also good for building your problem-solving skills and will strengthen your overall comprehension of physics and chemistry.